cambridge-ceu/GitHub-matters/docs/Notes.md

 A pull request can be made from `https://github.com/jinghuazhao/R/pull/new/recover`

+This is an example to remove a remote tage: `git push origin --delete 0`.

 ## GitHub actions

 Suppose our R packages are inside `R` folder, where we start some of the following script,